Tax Lien Frequently Asked Questions (FAQ)

 Q. Can a tax lien be released?

 A: Yes, a tax lien can be released.
 The IRS requires you to get back into compliance with your taxes for the tax lien to be released.
 You can release a tax lien by paying in full, settling through an offer in compromise, letting the statute of limitations expire on the taxes owed, or if the IRS accepts a bond that guarantees payment of the taxes.
-If you paid your taxes, be sure to ask now for your tax lien to be withdrawn instead of paid or released on your credit by contacting the IRS.
+If you paid your taxes, be sure to ask now for your tax lien to be withdrawn instead of paid or released by contacting the IRS.

 Q: How can I avoid a tax lien?